-- (1) courses meet the intent of K.S.A.
-71-601 and 71-1802(c) in respect to level of instruction - (2) the amount of credit assigned to each course is appropriate for the skills, knowledge and competencies included therein - (3) faculty in the discipline or technical field have either initiated the course proposal or have been meaningfully involved in its review and recommendation for approval
+(1) courses meet the intent of K.S.A.
+71-601 and 71-1802(c) in respect to level of instruction

+(2) the amount of credit assigned to each course is appropriate for the skills, knowledge and competencies included therein

+(3) faculty in the discipline or technical field have either initiated the course proposal or have been meaningfully involved in its review and recommendation for approval

-- (4) learning outcomes and appropriate assessment methods are clearly defined in the course outline, syllabus, and/or competencies identified - (5) facilities, equipment, and other learning resources are adequate to support the expected learning outcomes of the - (6) a "curriculum committee" or equivalent group composed of faculty and administration has reviewed the course - iii.
+(4) learning outcomes and appropriate assessment methods are clearly defined in the course outline, syllabus, and/or competencies identified iii.
 Role and Responsibility of the President and Chief Executive Officer or Designee of the Board of Regents